 Psychology Club: This club brings together students interested in psychology to acquaint them with both the theoretical and practical aspects of psychology and encourage interaction with faculty.

-	Society of Pre-Health Professionals (SPHP): The Society of Pre-Health Professionals promotes and supports pre-medical students at Canisius College on their journey to pursue a career in medicine.
+Society of Pre-Health Professionals (SPHP): The Society of Pre-Health Professionals promotes and supports pre-medical students at Canisius University on their journey to pursue a career in medicine.
 The club promotes academic scholarship, leadership, exploration of medical careers and medically related community service.

 Vegan and Vegetarian Club seeks to promote campus-wide awareness of the benefits to an individual’s health, the treatment of non-human animals, and environmental impacts of a vegan/vegetarian diet/lifestyle and provide a social outlet for vegan/vegetarians.

 Alpha Kappa Delta: Alpha Kappa Delta promotes human welfare through the association of a fellowship group interested in developing scientific knowledge that may be applied to the solution of social problems.

 Alpha Phi Sigma: Alpha Phi Sigma recognizes and promotes high scholarship among students actively engaged in collegiate preparation for professions in criminal justice.

 Alpha Sigma Nu: Based on the three principles of loyalty, scholarship, and service, this honors society promotes the ideals of Jesuit education.
 A prospective member must be a junior or a senior within the top 15% of her/his respective graduating class in terms of QPA.
 After submitting an application a candidate must then be approved for membership by the current members of the Canisius University Undergraduate Chapter of Alpha Sigma Nu before being inducted.
 Up to three additional people of those nominated for membership also may be inducted into the Society at the request of the College President.